Hoppers Crossing

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that Hoppers Crossing has lower than average incomes nationally.
-The median income is $42,975 and the average is $49,665.
-In comparison, Greater Melbourne has a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% from July 2023 to September 2025, estimated incomes would be approximately $46,520 (median) and $53,762 (average).
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that the median income in Hoppers Crossing is $42,975 and the average income is $49,665.
+This is lower than national averages.
+In Greater Melbourne, the median income is $57,688 and the average income is $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $46,520 (median) and $53,762 (average).
 According to the 2021 Census, household, family, and personal incomes in Hoppers Crossing rank modestly, between the 26th and 40th percentiles.
-The earnings profile indicates that 34.6% of residents earn between $1,500 and $2,999 weekly (13,026 residents), similar to the broader area where 32.8% fall into this bracket.
+The earnings profile shows that 34.6% of residents earn between $1,500 and $2,999 weekly, which is similar to the broader area where 32.8% fall into this bracket.
 After housing costs, 85.3% of income remains for other expenses.

 Frequently Asked Questions - Income